 LIT strives to ensure the success for all students.
-Our experienced faculty and supportive staff are available to answer your questions and guide you toward achieving your future success.
-Whether you choose one of LIT's 27 Associate of Applied Science Degrees, 31 Certificates or one of the 6 academic transfer Associate Degrees, our staff is here to assist you.
-Through the dedication of faculty and staff in supporting students, you will find, the "American Dream" lives at LIT.
+Our experienced faculty and supportive staff are available to answer your questions and guide you towards achieving your future success.
+Whether you choose one of LIT's 28 Associate of Applied Science Degrees, 36 Certificates or one of the 4 academic transfer Associate Degrees, our staff is here to assist you.
+Through the dedication of faculty and staff in supporting students, you will find the "American Dream" lives at LIT.
 Respectfully,